Vcastasia/vcms/README.md

 ## Licence
-Xibo is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+VCMS is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-Xibo is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+VCMS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with Xibo.
+You should have received a copy of the GNU Affero General Public License along with VCMS.
 If not, see <http://www.gnu.org/licenses/>.

 # Installation

-Installing an official release is [described in the manual](http://xibo.org.uk/manual/en/install_cms.html) and in the release notes of each release.
+Installing an official release is [described in the manual](http://www.vcast.net/manual/en/install_cms.html) and in the release notes of each release.